Call of the Shofar: In the Jewish community

 Call of the Shofar received several favorable reviews from members of the general Jewish community, and received letters of support by several Jewish psychologists.

 In the Chabad community

 The program has received mixed to unfavorable reviews from the Chabad community.
 Rabbi Shea Hecht has originally dubbed the program a "kosher cult" (also a "parve cult").
-Rabbis Yaakov Schwei and Yosef Braun of the Crown Heights Beth Din (Rabbinical court) declared that attending programs run by the organization is forbidden under Jewish law.

-They were joined by the Vaad Rabbonei Lubavitch ("Central Committee of Chabad-Lubavitch Rabbis in the United States and Canada").
+Rabbis Yaakov Schwei and Yosef Braun of the Crown Heights Beis Din declared that attending programs run by the organization is forbidden under Jewish law.
+They were joined by the Vaad Rabbonei Lubavitch.

 While several Chabad rabbis denounced Call of the Shofar, others defended the desire of the program's attendees for seeking spiritual growth.
 The existing rabbinical approbations supporting Call of the Shofar were called into question by some within the Chabad community, while individual Chabad members have also spoken out in the organization's favor.

 Rabbi Raphael Aron, Director of Cult Consulting Australia, released a 46-page report on the practices, beliefs and leadership of the organization.